questdb/time-series-streaming-analytics-template/README.md

 We can also consume events from that topic by running:
 `docker exec -ti rta_kafka_broker kafka-console-consumer --bootstrap-server localhost:9092 --topic github_events`.

+If you are running any of the examples (trades or smart_meters) that use AVRO instead of JSON, the output will be in AVRO binary format.
+To check output of AVRO topics in kafka we provide a python script under `ingestion/python`.
+The script reads data from Kafka and then deserializes to a text format.
+You can execute via:
+`python kafka_avro_reader.py --topic trades`

 If you didn't stop the Jupyter Notebook, you should see new entries every few seconds.
 If you stopped it, you can [open it](http://localhost:8888/notebooks/Send-Github-Events-To-Kafka.ipynb) and run it again.
 New entries should appear on your console as it runs.